prysmaticlabs/documentation/website/docs/wallet/nondeterministic.md

 ---
 id: nondeterministic
-title: Import an existing wallet via keystore
+title: Import keys into a Prysm wallet
-sidebar_label: Import an existing wallet via keystore
+sidebar_label: Import keys into a Prysm wallet
 ---

 ## Background